Resources for Researchers

 Software

 Roar maintains and regularly updates an expansive software stack.
 The stack currently contains 240 applications, with more added at regularly-scheduled intervals.
-The applications include security monitoring software (e.g., OSSEC), batch schedulers (e.g., MOAB, Torque), compilers, file transfer programs, and communication libraries (e.g., MPI, OpenMP).
+The applications include security monitoring software (e.g., OSSEC), batch schedulers (e.g., Slurm), compilers, file transfer programs, and communication libraries (e.g., MPI, OpenMP).
 The system also contains software applications commonly used by researchers, such as MATLAB, COMSOL, R, and Python, as well as programs for performing specialized tasks, such as Abaqus, Quantumwise, and TopHat.

 Roar Support